 Not all languages are created equal.
-Some are just easy or difficult languages to learn than others.
+Some are just easy and difficult languages to learn from others.
 What makes one harder or easier?
 Let’s explore the answers!

-I’ve already written extensively about the best foreign languages for career, and most useful languages to learn, but what are the easiest and difficult languages to learn for Indians or English speakers?
+But what are the easiest and difficult tongues to learn for Indians or English speakers?

 Before we get there, let’s probe more!